jamesmehorter/device-theme-switcher/readme.md

 ## Changelog

+* _Version 2.4 - Released 05/10/2014_
+    * IMPROVEMENT - Replaced the use of PHP Sessions with Cookies
+    * IMPROVEMENT - Refactored all plugin code to contain proper Docblock commenting and be more legible
+    * FIX - Corrected an issue where X UA Device fallback was handheld, not active.
+Thanks @Dachande663!
+    * FIX - Corrected an issue where DTS_Switcher would not execute during an ajax request to admin_ajax.
+Thanks Ray @ qStudio!
+    * REMOVAL - Removed the Dashboard Right Now DTS Output, it wasn't that cool to begin with..

 * _Version 2.3 - Released 09/16/2013_
     * FIX - Corrected an issue which caused a PHP error to be thrown under odd conditions.
 Thanks Davis Wuolle!